brightcove/brightcove-player-sdk-ios/README.md

 Picture in Picture <a name="PIP"></a>
 -------------
-To enable Picture-in-Picture in your application, set the `displayPictureInPictureButton` property of the `BCOVPUIPlayerViewOptions` object to `YES` when instantiating your `BCOVPUIPlayerView` object.
-The Picture-in-Picture button will then be displayed in the controls bar on any devices that support it.
+To enable Picture-in-Picture in your application, set the `showPictureInPictureButton` property of the `BCOVPUIPlayerViewOptions` object to `YES` when instantiating your `BCOVPUIPlayerView` object.
+The Picture-in-Picture button will then be displayed in the controls bar on any device that support it.

-For PIcture-in-Picture to work properly you will need to ensure that the `Audio, AirPlay, and Picture in Picture` mode is turned in the `Background Modes` section of the target Capabilities tab of your project.
+For Picture-in-Picture to work properly you will need to ensure that the `Audio, AirPlay, and Picture in Picture` mode is turned in the `Background Modes` section of the target Capabilities tab of your project.
 You should also follow the guidelines set by Apple in [Technical Q&A QA1668][tqa1668] to set the proper background modes and audio session category for your app.

-We pass through some of the  `AVPictureInPictureControllerDelegate` methods via `BCOVPUIPlayerViewDelegate`.
+Some `AVPictureInPictureControllerDelegate` methods are passed along via `BCOVPUIPlayerViewDelegate`.
 These methods are:

 ```
 - (void)pictureInPictureControllerDidStartPictureInPicture:(AVPictureInPictureController *)pictureInPictureController;